derx05/gaming-007FirstLight-toolbox/README.md

 RPKG-Tool (glacier-modding) for the hash list and the manifest keys, wwiser (bnnm), vgmstream, DepotDownloader (SteamRE).
 The community *Skip Intro* mod served as the reference for a working patch header and manifest.

+## AI assistance

+The investigation, the Python tools and this documentation were produced with the help of Claude (Anthropic's Claude Code, model Claude Fable 5.1).
+The archive diffs, format findings and the patch itself were verified against the real game files at every step, and the in-game result was confirmed by a human.
+Errors are the maintainer's responsibility, not the model's.

 007 First Light © IO Interactive.
 This repository contains no game audio.